 This course covers the following learning objectives:

-• Identify three common risk factors in domestic infant adoption
+• Identify three common risk factors in domestic infant adoption.

 *This course includes a 1-hour conversational audio lesson, a 10-question quiz, and a certificate of completion with the successful completion of the quiz at 80%.